prpole/dissertation/chapter3/norris_capitalocene.md

 the rabbit drive a necessary act to protect their product; it is a fundamentally economic operation that derives from the consequences of other economic operations.
-And the “nature” they make tame only exists because of other, previous forms of domesticating organization---it is a “wildness” that arises out of plant domestication, only to be domesticated itself.
+And the “nature” they make tame only exists because of other, previous forms of domesticating organization---it is an animal “wildness” that arises out of plant domestication, only to be domesticated itself.

-The profit-protection scheme, disguised (as with ideology) by a co-opted ritual, ends in slaughter.
-In an image that will be echoed later in a human context, the rabbits flow *en masse* into the corral, and “like an opened sluice-gate, the extending flanks of the entrance of the corral slowly engulfed the herd” and the mass spreads out “precisely as a pool fo water when a dam is opened.”
-Finally the domestication has succeeded and “[a]ll wildness, all fear of man, seemed to have entirely disappeared”; and “on signal, the killing beg[ins].”
-The dogs brought there for the purpose refuse to do the killing, in a moment of inter-species solidarity: they “snuffed curiously at the pile, then backed off, disturbed, perplexed.”
+The profit-protection scheme, disguised by a co-opted ritual, ends in slaughter.
+In an image that will be echoed later in a human context, the rabbits flow *en masse* into the corral.
+Then, “like an opened sluice-gate, the extending flanks of the entrance of the corral slowly engulf[] the herd” and the mass spreads out “precisely as a pool fo water when a dam is opened.”
+The domestication has finally succeeded when “[a]ll wildness, all fear of man, seemed to have entirely disappeared”; and “on signal, the killing beg[ins].”
+The dogs brought there for the purpose have refused to do the killing, in a moment of inter-species solidarity: they “snuffed curiously at the pile, then backed off, disturbed, perplexed.”
 They appear not to recognize the organized mass as prey.
 Humans do the killing, a club in each hand.
-As much as Norris seems to exult in the violence, he underscores its awfulness, albeit through a gauze of racism.
+As much as Norris seems to exult in the violence, he also displays its awfulness, albeit through a gauze of racism.
 The “Anglo-Saxon spectators round about dr[a]w back in disgust” while the Portguese, Mexican, and “mixed Spaniard” are “boiled up in excitement”; most retreat a quarter